JulianGR/android_device_xiaomi_olive/README.md

 ## Wi-Fi

-* All devices with Wi-Fi supported in their stock OS MUST support Wi-Fi.
+* :white_check_mark: All devices with Wi-Fi supported in their stock OS MUST support Wi-Fi.
-* All devices with Wi-Fi MUST report same MAC address as on stock OS.
+* :white_check_mark: All devices with Wi-Fi MUST report same MAC address as on stock OS.
-* All devices with Wi-Fi hotspot capabilities MUST support Wi-Fi tethering.
+* :red_circle: NO TETHRERING because Mobile Data isn't working.
+All devices with Wi-Fi hotspot capabilities MUST support Wi-Fi tethering.

 ## USB

-* All devices with a USB port MUST support file access via MTP.
+* :red_circle: All devices with a USB port MUST support file access via MTP.
-* All devices with USB tethering supported on their stock OS MUST support USB tethering.
+* :red_circle: All devices with USB tethering supported on their stock OS MUST support USB tethering.
-* All devices with a USB port & Data SHOULD support USB tethering.
+* :red_circle: All devices with a USB port & Data SHOULD support USB tethering.

 ## GPS

-* All devices with GPS supported in their stock OS MUST support GPS.
+* :red_circle: All devices with GPS supported in their stock OS MUST support GPS.

 ## Bluetooth

-* All devices with Bluetooth supported in their stock OS MUST support Bluetooth.
+* :white_check_mark: All devices with Bluetooth supported in their stock OS MUST support Bluetooth.
-* All devices with Bluetooth MUST report same MAC address as on stock OS.
+* :white_check_mark: All devices with Bluetooth MUST report same MAC address as on stock OS.
-* All devices with Bluetooth SHOULD support Bluetooth tethering.
+* :white_check_mark: All devices with Bluetooth SHOULD support Bluetooth tethering.
 * All devices with support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™, in stock (non-beta releases) OS SHOULD support those variant of aptX™.
 * All devices without support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™ in stock (non-beta releases) OS MUST NOT support those variants of aptX™.

 ## Camera

-* All devices with Camera supported in their stock OS MUST support Camera, in both front facing and rear camera configurations.
+* :white_check_mark: All devices with Camera supported in their stock OS MUST support Camera, in both front facing and rear camera configurations.
-* All devices with Dual (or more) Rear Cameras SHOULD support all rear cameras.
+* :white_check_mark: All devices with Dual (or more) Rear Cameras SHOULD support all rear cameras.
-* All devices with Dual (or more) Front Facing Cameras SHOULD support all front cameras.
+* :white_check_mark: All devices with Dual (or more) Front Facing Cameras SHOULD support all front cameras.
 * All Camera HAL versions accessible with the device's Camera HAL MUST comply with the Camera and Video Recording requirements.

 ## Video Recording

-* All devices with Video Recording supported in their stock OS MUST support Video Recording, in both front facing and rear camera configurations.
+* :white_check_mark: All devices with Video Recording supported in their stock OS MUST support Video Recording, in both front facing and rear camera configurations.

 ## Codecs

-* All devices with hardware encoding/decoding support in their stock OS MUST support hardware encoding/decoding for all non-proprietary codecs supported by their stock OS.
+* :white_check_mark: All devices with hardware encoding/decoding support in their stock OS MUST support hardware encoding/decoding for all non-proprietary codecs supported by their stock OS.

 ## Display